Soekisno Hadikoemoro

-Soekisno Hadikoemoro (22 April 1932 – 14 March 2013) was a physician who served as the 5th rector of the Cenderawasih University from 1970 until 1974.
+Soekisno Hadikoemoro (22 April 1932 – 14 March 2013) was an Indonesian professor in agriculture who served as the 5th rector of the Cenderawasih University from 1970 until 1974.

 Early life

 Soekisno Hadikoemoro was born on 22 April 1932 in Pekalongan.
 He went to study at the People's School (Sekolah Rakyat, equivalent to elementary school) and graduated in 1946.
 He continued his studies at the Pekalongan Junior High School and graduated in 1950.
 He was later accepted at the High School Section B (science).

 University studies

 After his graduation from the high school, he enrolled at the Forestry Faculty of the IPB University.
 During his studies, he was entrusted the position of assistant at the physics laboratory in 1956.
 He finished his studies in 1958 and obtained a degree in agricultural studies.
 After that, he continued his studies in agricultural climatology at the Iowa State University from 1958 until 1959.

-Scholar career
+Academic career

-In the IPB University

 After his graduation from the IPB University, Hadikoemoro was immediately appointed as the Expert Assistant for Meteorology and Climatology in the IPB University.
 Two years later, in 1960, he was appointed as the Head of the Climatology Studies, and in 1961 was appointed as the Chairman of the Natural Science Department of the IPB University.